Brown University campus

 • Applicants who know WHY they want academic freedom

-FAQs About Brown for Indian Students
+FAQs: Brown University for Indian Students

 Is Brown Ivy League?

-What is the Open Curriculum?
+What is the Open Curriculum at Brown?

 Is SAT required for Brown?

-Does Brown offer MBA?
+Does Brown offer MBA programs?

 No, Brown does not run a traditional MBA program.
 It focuses on undergraduate and research-oriented graduate programs.

-Want to Study at Brown?
+Want to Study at Brown University?

-Get expert guidance from Dr. Karan Gupta — Harvard alumnus, 50+ students guided to Brown, 27+ years of Ivy League admissions experience.
+Get expert guidance from Dr. Karan Gupta — Harvard alumnus, 27+ years of global admissions experience guiding 160,000+ students worldwide.